 Checking the district or town map there are several roads e.g. Towridgee Lane, Kameruka Lane, Wyndham Lane, forming part of the web of roads leading to and from Candelo which are interesting to explore and provide quicker access to other destinations of choice.
-Add Tantawangalo Mountain Rd, Tarlington Rd, Slaters Lane, Kemps Lane to the exploratory list to cover typical farm habitats.
+Add Tantawangalo Mountain Rd, Tarlingtons Lane, Slaters Lane, Kemps Lane to the exploratory list to cover typical farm habitats.

-107. Candelo to Six Mile Creek.
+108. Candelo to Six Mile Creek.
 This route includes farmland, dams, creeks and views, heading towards the mountains.
 From the park at Candelo cross the bridge and turn left (Myrtle Mountain Road) then right into Tantawangalo Mountain Road, pointing to Bombala.
 The tar soon runs out and the road continues winding through open farmland, good for raptors and unexpected roadside birds.
 Along a flat section, a large dam on the right is good for a stop with a walk up and down the road both ways.
 Australasian Shoveler, Black-fronted Dotterel, Australasian and Hoary-headed Grebe, Striated Pardalote, Australasian Pipit, European Goldfinch.

-Continue on the road, passing Tarlingtons Lane to reach the junction with Slaters Lane.
+Continue on the road, passing Tarlingtons Lane (or take a loop down Tarlingtons Lane, turning left into Slaters Lane and back to the mountain road.
 Swing left (sign to Bombala) with big hills on the right as the road proceeds up the valley.
 All along here are pockets of bush where you could stop and birdwatch along the road.